Go to Ojibway Nature Centre

 sarah.rupert@pc.gc.ca

-For a list of butterflies and moths recorded at Ojibway see: Lepidoptera of Ojibway
+For a list of over 300 butterflies and moths recorded at Ojibway see: Lepidoptera of Ojibway

-Join us for the seventeenth count on Saturday, July 3, 2010.
+Join us for our twenty-first count on Saturday, July 5, 2014.

-In 2010 nineteen participants found 1,821 butterflies of 52 species.
+The count this year was held on July 6.
 The Ojibway Prairie Complex received the majority of coverage.
-Sites visited by counters included Ojibway Park, Spring Garden Natural Area, Ojibway Prairie Provincial Nature Reserve, Malden Park and LaSalle.
-The count was hosted by the Ojibway Nature Centre and The Friends of Ojibway Prairie sponsored lunch and refreshments.
+Sites visited by counters included Ojibway Park, Spring Garden Natural Area, Ojibway Prairie Provincial Nature Reserve, Black Oak Heritage Park and the Brunet Park area of LaSalle.
+The count was hosted by the Ojibway Nature Centre and The Friends of Ojibway Prairie sponsored snacks and refreshments.

 To the top!